neilscallywag/Chat-Application/README.md

 ## About The Project

-Chat Application coded in PHP, CSS3 and JS
+Chat Application coded in PHP, CSS3 and JS.
+This is just a project to learn and improve understanding on certain topics.
+This is not meant or suitable for production.

 ### Some Features
 * User to User PM via E2EE so that no two messages are the same